wombleton/gitlaw-nz/acts/H/Hawke's Bay Crematorium Act 1944.md

 ##### 39 Fines

-*   (1) Every person guilty of a breach of any bylaw made by the Board shall be liable on summary conviction to a fine not exceeding 20 pounds; or where the breach is a continuing one, then to a fine not exceeding 5 pounds for every day or part of a day during which the breach continues.
+*   (1) Every person guilty of a breach of any bylaw made by the Board shall be liable on conviction to a fine not exceeding 20 pounds; or where the breach is a continuing one, then to a fine not exceeding 5 pounds for every day or part of a day during which the breach continues.

     (2) All fines recovered in any proceedings in respect of breaches of bylaws made by the Board shall be paid into the Public Account to the credit of the Consolidated Fund and be subject to section 13 of the Finance Act 1927 (No 2).

+    Section 39(1): amended, on 1 July 2013, by [section 413][53] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Evidence